 One takeaway from the US political gridlock is that the future of the US dollar looks a bit dimmer in the eyes of the world.
 You’d think then that the future for gold would look brighter.
 But you wouldn’t know it by looking at the price.
 Editor Den Denning made his way north late this week to the 2013 Gold Symposium in Sydney.

 He might’ve faced a more sceptical crowd than in previous years.
 Gold has a date with its first down year in 13 years since the beginning of the bull run that saw it go from US$250 to over US$1900.
 It’s currently trading around $US1300 but showing little sign of life.

-Over at the Daily Reckoning last week, your editor pointed out the physical gold market is under some pressure.
+Over at Markets and Money last week, your editor pointed out the physical gold market is under some pressure.
 That’s because the largest market for gold is in India, and the government is trying to restrict gold sales to reduce the country’s trade deficit.